 You don’t have to wait any longer.

-The original Finnish salt alternatives have been developed further to provide a generational improvement in taste and well-being through Smart Salt® technology.
+The original Finnish salt alternatives have been developed further to provide a generational improvement in taste through Smart Salt® technology.

-Suölo® seasonings use Smart Salt® technology to provide both salt replacement (50%) with additional, essential minerals of potassium and magnesium in easy to use shakers for home-cooking and table-top use.
-The seasonings also combine a number of natural ingredients that are known to both flavour and enhance the taste of your foods reducing the need to keep adding more salt.
+Suölo® seasonings use Smart Salt® technology to provide both reduced sodium (50% less than regular salt) with additional minerals of potassium and magnesium in easy to use shakers for home-cooking and table-top use.
+The seasonings also combine a number of natural ingredients that are known to both flavour and enhance the taste of your foods, reducing the need to keep adding more salt.